genejike/AWS-CLOUD-PROJECT/journal/week0.md

 ![Alt text](../images%20/week%200%20image%20/added%20gmail.png)

+You can either click on the manage billing alerts icon or the try the new budgets feature

-click on the manage billing alerts icon and it opens up cloud watch to set up your alarms click on the in alarm and create alarm then click select metric
+1.click on the manage billing alerts icon and it opens up cloud watch to set up your alarms click on the in alarm and create alarm then click select metric

 ![Alt text](../images%20/week%200%20image%20/create-alarm.png)